Editor’s note: This blog post was last updated on by

 Winter is a popular time to book

-Most cruisers tend to plan for their next cruise in the winter, so they can already start looking forward to their next holiday with amazing weather, sea views, and sunshine on the pool deck.
+Most cruisers tend to plan for their next cruise to be in the winter, so they can already start looking forward to their next holiday with amazing weather, sea views, and sunshine on the pool deck.
 You guessed it – you’re not the only one.
 Demand is higher in the wintertime.
 If you have particular dates, a specific cruise ship, or a special itinerary in mind, we advise you to book in advance.
 When it comes to price, it is oftentimes more important when you book rather than when you set sail.
 If you want to save money, timing is key when booking.

 Booking early pays off

-If you book a cruise far in advance, you may be able to take advantage of early bird fares.
+If you book a cruise far in advance, you may be able to take advantage of early-bird fares.
 These special fares are usually available starting from when the booking window opens, but they are only available for a limited time.
-The bookability of early bird fares varies from cruise line to cruise line, but availability is usually at its best right when the booking window opens because cruise lines want to fill up their ships and staterooms as early as possible.
+The bookability of early-bird fares varies from cruise line to cruise line, but availability is usually at its best right when the booking window opens because cruise lines want to fill up their ships and staterooms as early as possible.

 Now is the best time to look for your dream stateroom.
 Not only do you have the option to choose among interior staterooms, ocean view staterooms, balcony staterooms, and suites, but you can usually select the deck and location in the ship as well.
 Since fares tend to increase the closer it gets to the departure date, we recommend that you book somewhere between six and nine months in advance to get the best deal.